ggarciajr/ggarcia.me/_posts/2015-12-30-flora-integrating-yesod-webpack.md

 ---
 layout: post
-title: "Flora Time Tracker - Part III"
+title: "Flora Time Tracker - Integrating Yesod and Webpack"
 excerpt: "Now, we will learn how to set up webpack and how to integrate it with yesod."
 date: 2015-12-30
 tags: [Time, Time Tracker, Haskell, Yesod, Haskell Web Application, webpack]